milomedia/tilix/_drafts/spring-equinox-2020.md

 Solar power is often cheaper than any other power generation source today, and its attractiveness is only increasing as the cost reduction curve continues at a much faster pace than for any other technology.

-For the solar industry in the Northern Hemisphere, the Spring Equinox marks the beginning of the season of increased yield.
+For the solar industry in the Northern Hemisphere, the spring equinox marks the beginning of the season of increased yield.

 The amount of irradiation is key.
 Ambient temperature is not a major factor.

 ## Raw Egg Folklore

-According to folklore; on the equinox you can stand a raw egg on its end.
+According to folklore, on the equinox you can stand a raw egg on its end.
 This egg folklore became popular in 1945 following a LIFE article about the spring adage.

-“The origins of this myth are attributed to stories that the ancient Chinese would create displays of eggs standing on end during the first day of spring,” John Millis, assistant professor of physics and astronomy, Anderson University.
+“The origins of this myth are attributed to stories that the ancient Chinese would create displays of eggs standing on end during the first day of spring,” John Millis, Assistant Professor of Physics and Astronomy, Anderson University (Indiana, US).

 “The ancient Chinese celebrated the first day of spring about six weeks earlier than the equinox” so it’s not just on the equinox itself.